prakhar1989/docker-curriculum/tutorial/src/index.md

 Quite a few new things here so let's quickly go over this file.
 We start off with the [Ubuntu LTS](https://wiki.ubuntu.com/LTS) base image and use the package manager `apt-get` to install the dependencies namely - Python and Node.
 The `yqq` flag is used to suppress output and assumes "Yes" to all prompts.

 We then use the `ADD` command to copy our application into a new volume in the container - `/opt/flask-app`.
 This is where our code will reside.
 We also set this as our working directory, so that the following commands will be run in the context of this location.
-Now that our system-wide dependencies are installed, we get around to install app-specific ones.
+Now that our system-wide dependencies are installed, we get around to installing app-specific ones.
 First off we tackle Node by installing the packages from npm and running the build command as defined in our `package.json` [file](https://github.com/prakhar1989/FoodTrucks/blob/master/flask-app/package.json#L7-L9).
 We finish the file off by installing the Python packages, exposing the port and defining the `CMD` to run as we did in the last section.

 Finally, we can go ahead, build the image and run the container (replace `prakhar1989` with your username below).